Frequently asked questions

 What are your entry requirements?

-For entry requirements for the BM programmes see our entry requirements page
+For entry requirements for the BMBS programmes see our entry requirements page

 How many places do you have?
 How many students apply per place?